Why a Laboratory?

 There are several overlapping reasons why we’re so interested in creating a theater laboratory space here in Rochester!

-· First, is simple logistics: the work we make is developmental in nature, and so it benefits from a more open format of time, space, and collaboration.
-We’ve always felt cramped inside of ‘traditional’ rehearsal periods, so why not make time and space for the development process to unfold more organically?
+· First, is simple logistics: the work we make is developmental in nature, so we love working in a more open format of time, space, and collaboration.
+For us, traditional rehearsal periods have always felt cramped—so why not make time and space for the development process to unfold more organically?
+Then, once things have had the space they need to develop, we’ll present them to our audiences.

 · Third is perhaps the most meaningful reason for Lab work: we believe there is nothing more generative, playful, community-building, and creatively enriching than having space to openly experiment on creative material, in a collaborative environment.
-In Lab, the focus is on the process, as participants play together through the embodied and challenging puzzles that are unique to each theatrical expression.
+In Lab, participants play together through the embodied and challenging puzzles that are unique to each theatrical expression.
+And, even when one person is leading a collaborative process, everyone in the room has a voice, and everyone’s instincts and abilities contribute to the overall process.
 Taking this route gives each piece, and each collaborator, the benefit of the collective’s insights and perspectives.
-And in the end, we believe this process intensifies the felt resonance of the final expression when it comes time to present.
+In the end, we believe this process intensifies both the uniqueness, and the felt resonance of each expression when it comes time to present.
 What a way to work and play!
 Who knows what creative and communal riches will emerge!

-· And Lastly: To that end, why not invite those who want to work with us, to take part?
-We want the Liriope Laboratory to be a creative opportunity for the whole theater community here in Rochester.
-We are passionate about inviting interested folks to a) join our work as a way of developing the embodied side of their creative practice, as well as to b) make their own work, mentored and facilitated by us, using the embodied tools that we’ve developed over many years.
+· And Lastly: We want Liriope Laboratory to be a creative resource and opportunity for the whole theater community here in Rochester.
+So why not invite those who want to work with us, to take part?
+We’re passionate about inviting you to A) join our work as a way of developing the embodied side of your creative practice, as well as to B) make your own work, mentored by and in collaboration with us, using the embodied tools that we’ve developed over many years.

 Those are the basics.
 To learn more, and to get involved, click HERE and HERE!